 A cute Asian elephant calf with its mother is coming out of the tall grass.
 The mother is acting protective behind the sweet little calf, which is still quite young.
-As curious the cute calf is, it walks ahead to explore.
+As curious as the cute calf is, it walks ahead to explore.
 When an Asian elephant calf is born, it weighs around 65 – 105 kilograms / 150 – 230 pounds.
 They are quite massive.
 Female elephants carry their developing calves for 20-22 months.
-Finally born with such enormous weight and this is only the beginning.
-The elephant calf has to grow.
+Finally born with such enormous weight, and this is only the beginning.
+The baby elephant has to grow.
 Therefore, in the beginning, it drinks 10 liters / 20 pints of milk per day.
 With that much milk, it gains around 13 kilograms / 30 pounds per week.
-The freshly born elephant calf will stay very close to its mother for a period.
+The freshly newborn elephant will stay very close to its mother for a period.

-Asian Elephant Calves Childhood
+Asian Elephant Childhood

-- Asian elephant males have tusks but females don’t.
+- Asian elephant males have tusks, but females don’t.
 African elephants, both female and male, can have tusks.

-- The most exciting difference is that an Asian elephant’s trunk has only one finger on the end of the trunk.
+- The most exciting difference is that an Asian elephant’s trunk has only one finger on the end of trunk.
 Therefore an African elephant two fingers.

 Please visit our Indian Wildlife photography portfolio.
-Our nature photographs are for sale of license and fine art photographic prints.
+Our nature photographs are for sale of image license and fine art photographic prints.

 Hanneke –